NIST Privacy Framework

-The National Institute of Standards and Technology (NIST) recently published The Privacy Framework which helps organizations prioritize privacy risks and outcomes and achieve privacy goals, regardless of business size, sector, or industry.
+The National Institute of Standards and Technology (NIST) recently released The Privacy Framework, which assists organizations in prioritizing privacy threats and outcomes, and achieving privacy goals regardless of company size, market, or industry.

-While organizations may have adopted the NIST Cybersecurity Framework (CSF), this does not mean they have adequately addressed privacy risk.
-The NIST Privacy Framework bridges this gap, using the same structure as the CSF, making it easy for companies to align the two.
-Together, they create a holistic enterprise risk management tool for organizations.
+Although organizations might have implemented the NIST Cybersecurity Framework (CSF), this does not necessarily imply that privacy risks have been properly addressed.
+The NIST Privacy Framework fills in the gaps by following the same structure as the NIST CSF and making it simple for businesses to align the two frameworks, as they work together to create a robust enterprise risk management tool for companies.

-The Core: The Core provides basic operational guidelines, consisting of five concurrent and continuous functions—Identify, Protect, Control, Inform, and Respond.
+The Core: The Core provides basic operational guidelines, consisting of five concurrent and continuous functions—Identify, Govern, Control, Communicate, and Protect.

 The Profile: The Profile enumerates the privacy goals of an organization, identifying goals and the steps to achieve them.